Robert-van-Engelen/Forth500/E500-expanded/README.md

-# Forth500 for expanded PC-E500 with over >64KB
+# Forth500 for expanded PC-E500(S) with over 64KB

+An expanded PC-E500(S) should have 128KB or more internal memory or a 64KB or greater RAM card installed with `MEM$="B"`.
+A 32KB RAM card does not suffice.

 On the PC-E500(S) execute: